Cruise interview: Anne Ziff on why she loves being Godmother of…

-Interview: Anne Ziff on why she loves being Godmother of Viking Saturn
+Interview: Ann Ziff on why she loves being godmother of Viking Saturn

-It is an honour to be the godmother of the new Viking Saturn and to have celebrated the momentous occasion in New York in June.
+It is an honour to be the godmother of Viking Saturn and to have celebrated the momentous occasion in New York in June.

 The Metropolitan Opera has been one of Viking’s cultural partners since 2016.
 Viking has made a revival production possible in each of our seasons since then.